lyarenei/plex-beetbrainz/README.md

 Note: This app uses Plex's `media.scrobble` event for listen submission.
-This event is triggered when a 90% of an item is played (at least according to their documentation), which does not match ListenBrainz's specification.
+This event is triggered when a 90% of an item is played (at least according to their documentation), which does not conform to the ListenBrainz's specification.

 ## Why
 I wanted to track my music activity to ListenBrainz.
 As I use Plex for the playback,